 Perfect for giant drawing projects, use invisible tape to lightly tape the paper to the floor and get messy!
 Provide crayons or washable non-toxic markers and let them draw a giant painting or create roadways or a village for a pretend town of their own creation.

 Interestingly, parents may recognize some of these popular items from their own childhoods.
-One more benefit?
-Look closely at the toys and things above, and you'll realize they all have something in common -- they are low-tech, offering everyone a break from our technology-heavy times.
+And one more benefit?
+Look closely at the toys and things above, and you'll realize they all have something in common — they are low-tech, offering everyone a break from our technology-heavy times.